PitiTheGrey/Habitican-Wardrobes/README.md

 The script analyses your battle gear and offers six different wardrobes, each with the best suitable gear.
 Wardrobes are: Intelligence, Perception, Strength, Constitution, Blessing and Legendary.

+On a further frontend you can cast skills.
+The code automatically equips the most suitable wardrobe for this.